Diyckstra/terraform-provider-deyckstra/website/docs/d/key_pair.md

 ## Argument Reference

-The arguments of this data source act as filters for querying the available Key Pairs.
-The given filters must match exactly one Key Pair whose data will be exported as attributes.
+The arguments of this data source act as filters for querying the available key pairs.
+The given filters must match exactly one key pair whose data will be exported as attributes.

-* `key_pair_id` - (Optional) The Key Pair ID.
+* `key_pair_id` - (Optional) The key pair ID.
-* `key_name` - (Optional) The Key Pair name.
+* `key_name` - (Optional) The key pair name.
 * `filter` -  (Optional) One or more name/value pairs to use as filters.
   Valid names and values can be found in the [EC2 API documentation][describe-key-pairs].